I’m Emily Hunsberger, Tertulia’s founder and chief wordsmith.

 I’m a translator, writer, editor, audio storyteller, and communications generalist with experience in the fields of education, international civil society, community-based work in the US, immigrant rights, adult literacy, art, film, literature, and podcasting, among others.
 English, Spanish, and Portuguese are my first, second, and third languages, respectively.

-A lifelong speaker of Spanish as a second language, I’ve cultivated a unique set of skills that I’ve applied to roles in local community development and international foundation work, teaching, bilingual communications consulting, and audio reporting and storytelling.
-While I’m formally educated in the norms and traditions of Spanish, I’m also an observer, a listener, and a question-asker.
-I participate daily in the living, breathing Spanish language.
-My strengths include an openness to the linguistic variety of Spanish, a desire to understand the narratives and ideologies surrounding it, and a body of work building bridges across its borders.
-(See Tertulia’s principles.)
+Over the course of my career, I’ve cultivated a unique set of skills to be able to bridge linguistic and cultural gaps.
+While I’m formally educated in the norms and traditions of these three languages, I’m also an observer, a listener, and a question-asker.
+I participate in these living, breathing languages through relationships with friends, family, and colleagues.
+My strengths include an openness to different varieties of linguistic expression and a desire to understand the impact of linguistic ideologies and prejudices, all with the goal of reaching more people.

 What does tertulia mean?

 Una tertulia is a gathering of people for conversation and community.
 (Check out this Wikipedia article about tertulias).
 Tertulia is one of my favorite words in Spanish and the name of the creative, multilingual communications company that I founded in 2014.
 It’s also the name of the independent, Spanish-language podcast I produced from 2017-2022 about how Spanish is used by real people in the US to build community, transmit culture, reclaim identity, and exercise rights.